Ben Carter (basketball): College basketball

 Carter played his first two seasons of college basketball for the University of Oregon.
 In his sophomore season in 2013–14 he was an honorable mention Academic All-Pac-12 selection.

 Carter then transferred to and played for UNLV, where earned his bachelor's degree.
 He sat out the 2014–15 season at UNLV as a redshirt.
 Carter averaged 8.6 points and six rebounds in his first and only year at UNLV.

 Carter transferred to Michigan State University in the summer of 2016.
 He was granted a sixth year of eligibility the summer of 2017.
 Carter spent two years at Michigan State University as a graduate transfer.
 He sat out the 2016–17 season after suffering his second left knee injury in nine months, and averaged 0.7 points and 1.2 rebounds in 7.7 minutes over 23 games in 2017–18, while struggling with an ankle injury.

 Professional basketball

 In March 2018 Carter signed with the Hapoel Jerusalem basketball club.

 As of 2020, he plays for Hapoel Eilat of the Israel Basketball Premier League.
+In 2020-21 he averaged 8.5 points, 4.6 rebounds, and 1.3 assists per game, as he shot 55% from the field.